fungusflip/GraphicalLibrary/README.md

 # Phong Shading Project

 ## Introduction
 This project was created as a learning experience for working with OpenGL, C++, and concepts such as Phong Shading on a sphere.
-It aims to deepen understanding of geometry, vector math, and C++ programming.
+It aims to deepen understanding of geometry, 3D math, and C++ programming.

 # Features
 - Implementation of Phong Shading on a sphere